Creating a Bootable Windows Installation USB

 xcopy %ISO%\*.* %USB%\ /E /F /H

-Windows bootable media can contain multiple editions of Windows.
-On OEM hardware the edition selection menu can be skipped during installation.
+Windows installation media can contain multiple editions (e.g., Home, Pro, Enterprise).
+On OEM hardware, the edition selection menu may be skipped.

 [Channel]